Daria-i-Noor: History

 This diamond, as is also presumed for the Koh-i-Noor, was mined in Kollur Mine in the Golconda region of Andhra Pradesh, India.
 Its early origins are shrouded in mystery, but it is believed to have been one of the eyes of the Mughal Peacock Throne.
+Its name means "sea of light".

 In 1739, Nader Shah of Iran invaded Northern India and occupied Delhi.
 As payment for returning the crown of India to the Mughal emperor Muhammad Shah, he took possession of the entire fabled treasury of the Mughals, including the Daria-i-Noor, the Koh-i-Noor, and the Peacock Throne.

 After Nader Shah's death in 1747, the diamond was inherited by his grandson, Shahrokh Shah.
 From there, it fell into the hands of Lotf Ali Khan.
 After Lotf Ali Khan's defeat at the hands of Agha Mohammad Khan Qajar, who established the ruling Qajar dynasty of Iran, the Daria-i-Noor entered the Qajar treasury.
 During this time, Naser al-Din Shah Qajar was said to be very fond of the diamond, often wearing it as an arm band, an aigrette, or a brooch, and maintenance of the diamond was an honour bestowed upon higher ranking individuals.